 What do we mean by culture?

-My favorite definition is provided by the Peace Corps.
-According to the Peace Corps, culture is a system of beliefs, values, and assumptions about life that guide behavior and are shared by a group of people.
+Culture is a system of beliefs, values, and assumptions about life that guide behavior and are shared by a group of people.
 It includes customs, language, and material artifacts.
 These are transmitted from generation to generation, rarely with explicit instructions.

 The world is more globalized and connected than ever before.
+Language and culture are closely tied.

-- the silent aspects of communication
+- silent aspects of communication

 Truly understanding another culture is like having new lenses for your glasses.
 You can see life in a whole new way.
 Things become less confusing and more clear.